Leicestershire Antills and Connected Families

 Military: Sir Francis Drake; Admiral Nelson; Admiral Maitland, who accepted Napoleon's surrender at Waterloo; Crimean War commander Field Marshal Sir John Pennefather; Polar explorer Robert F Scott and his son - Mr Slimbridge - Peter; Sir Nicholas Carter, lately the UK Chief of the Defence Staff.
 VC holders Bernard Fryburg, John Bythesea, Hugh Burgoyne, Claude Dobson, John Graham, Alfred Jones, Henry Percy, Francis Maude, John Milbanke and William Peel.

 Industrialists: the Strutts and Josiah Wedgwood line; the iron founding dynasty headed by Abraham Darby; Jethro Tull (lawyer turned agriculturist); the aircraft designer Sir Geoffrey de Havilland; Elizabeth Fry, the penal and social reformer and her relatives who founded the J S Fry chocolate empire with Barbara Fry marrying into the Robertson jam line; John Stephenson Rowntree, director of the chocolate etc company; and his competitor John Cadbury, the founder of the Cadbury chocolate brand; the founders of the Clarks shoe company, Bass and Fullers breweries; Ralph Allen, the postal innovator and Bath quarry owner; the founders of the Haig (Scotch Whisky) firm and the Jameson (Irish Whiskey) firm plus Arthur Guinness; Thatchers cider found William; Sir Edwin Lutyens; the Rothschild who built Waddesdon Manor; the shipping magnate Edward Cunard; the cricket bat manufacturer William (Billy) Gunn; the inventor of the mining man engine, Michael Loam; the founders of William Pilkington & Sons, glass manufacturers and Peter Greenall, Brewer; John J Sainsbury, founder of the Sainsbury supermarket chain; Samuel and George Palmer who their surname into Huntley & Palmers; in the Bristol area, the tar manufacturer William Butler and Alfred George the brewer and the Finzel sugar refining dynasty; the Taylor bell founding family from Loughborough.
-From the oil industry and now the Archbishop of Canterbury, Justin Welby.
+From the oil industry and lately the Archbishop of Canterbury, Justin Welby; Portmeirion architect Clough Williams-Ellis.

 Health: Nurse Edith Cavell; Edward Janner (smallpox); W G Grace, more widely known as a cricketer; Florence Nightingale; the Elephant Man Joseph Carey Merrick.

-The Arts: Poet laureate William Wordsworth; Ralph Vaughan Williams, the composer; Sir Reginald Thatcher, musician; Cenotaph architect Edwin Lutyens; the diarist Samuel Pepys; playwright Richard Sheridan; W H Auden; Lord Byron and his lover Lady Caroline Lamb; gardener Gertrude Jekyll; Humphrey Lyttleton; authors Gavin Maxwell, Vita Sackville-West, Norman Mailer and Joanna Trollope; Wind in the Willows author Kenneth Grahame; poets Samuel T Coleridge and Robert & Elizabeth Browning; illustrator of Narnia books Pauline Bayne; BBC presenters Clare Balding, Kate Silverton, Cherry Healey and Jilly Goolden, and Archers actor Earl of Portland (David Archer); actors Helena Bonham Carter and her second cousin Anna Chancellor, Joan Fontaine and Olivia de Havilland; actor Derek Nimmo; actors Vivian Leigh nee Hartley, Laurence Olivier and Joan Plowright; property guru Kirstie Allsopp: the actor Dame Peggy Ashcroft and her first husband's son by his second marriage, Adam Hart-Davis the scientist and TV presenter; Miranda Hart, actor, comedian, writer; MP and journalist Malcolm Muggeridge and his relatives by marriage the daughters of Richard Potter MP, including Beatrice Webb; actors Benedict Cumberbatch and his mother Wanda Ventham; (Dorothy) Rowena Cade, creator of the Mynack Open air theatre in Cornwall and her sister, author Katherine Burdekin; adventurer and TV presenter, Edward Michael (Bear) Grylls; Black Beauty author Anna Sewell; Composer and WW1 hero George Butterworth; the writer Virginia Woolf (née Adeline Virginia Stephen).
+The Arts: Poet laureate William Wordsworth; Ralph Vaughan Williams, the composer; Sir Reginald Thatcher, musician; Cenotaph architect Edwin Lutyens; the diarist Samuel Pepys; playwright Richard Sheridan; W H Auden; Lord Byron and his lover Lady Caroline Lamb; gardener Gertrude Jekyll; Humphrey Lyttleton; authors Gavin Maxwell, Vita Sackville-West, Norman Mailer and Joanna Trollope; Wind in the Willows author Kenneth Grahame; poets Samuel T Coleridge and Robert & Elizabeth Browning; illustrator of Narnia books Pauline Bayne; BBC presenters Clare Balding, Kate Silverton, Cherry Healey and Jilly Goolden, and Archers actor Earl of Portland (David Archer); actors Helena Bonham Carter and her second cousin Anna Chancellor, Joan Fontaine and Olivia de Havilland; actor Derek Nimmo; actors Vivian Leigh nee Hartley, Laurence Olivier and Joan Plowright; property guru Kirstie Allsopp: the actor Dame Peggy Ashcroft and her first husband's son by his second marriage, Adam Hart-Davis the scientist and TV presenter; Miranda Hart, actor, comedian, writer; MP and journalist Malcolm Muggeridge and his relatives by marriage the daughters of Richard Potter MP, including Beatrice Webb; actors Benedict Cumberbatch and his mother Wanda Ventham; (Dorothy) Rowena Cade, creator of the Mynack Open air theatre in Cornwall and her sister, author Katherine Burdekin; adventurer and TV presenter, Edward Michael (Bear) Grylls; Black Beauty author Anna Sewell; Composer and WW1 hero George Butterworth; the writer Virginia Woolf (née Adeline Virginia Stephen); father and son Evelyn and Auberon Waugh.

 Namesake: Trevor John Antill who created the long distance walk - The Monarch's Way and wrote guides to it.

 This site contains my ancestors Antills (Leicestershire) and Bamfords (Northamptonshire)), plus lines of Westons, Merrimans, Saundersons, Needhams, Trueloves, Tyackes and Swinnertons all connected at living level.
 I try to ensure that details of anyone living are not uploaded unless the data has been made publicly available on the internet or in another medium.
-With over 180,000 names, decades of work have been put into the research and documentation of these ancestors.
+With over 184,000 names, decades of work have been put into the research and documentation of these ancestors.

 Searching.
 Many Swynnertons are referred to in records as De Swynnertons but I have indexed all as surname Swynnerton.
 Additionally there are various spellings of Swinnerton, Swinerton, Swynnerton etc, so it may pay to search all varieties.
 I hope you will benefit from the information I present here.